dev-diaries41/smartscan-sdk/README.md

   }

-  // Subclasses must implement this protected abstract suspend fun onProcess(context: Context, item: TInput): TOutput
+  // Subclasses must implement this protected abstract suspend fun onProcess(context: Context, item: Input): Output

   // Forces all SDK users to consciously handle batch events rather than optionally relying on listeners.
   // This can prevent subtle bugs where batch-level behavior is forgotten.
-  // Subclasses can optionally delegate to listener (client app) by simply calling listener.onBatchComplete in implementation protected abstract suspend fun onBatchComplete(context: Context, batch: List<TOutput>)
+  // Subclasses can optionally delegate to listener (client app) by simply calling listener.onBatchComplete in implementation protected abstract suspend fun onBatchComplete(context: Context, batch: List<Output>)

 }